Citrinate/FreePackages/README.md

 ### Changing the hourly package limit

 A maximum of 50 packages can be activated per hour.
 By default, this plugin will use at most 40 of those hourly activations and will resume where it left off if it's ever interrupted.
-You can control this limit by adding `FreePackagesPerHour` to your individual bot's config files of `uint` type with default value of 40.
+You can control this limit by adding `FreePackagesPerHour` to your individual bot's config files of `uint` type.

 > **Note**
 > I don't recommend raising this value.
 The default is 40 to let you manually redeem packages without having to fight with the plugin.
 It's also not always possible for the plugin to tell when it's being rate-limited, and so it's best to avoid ever getting rate-limited.